 Unfortunately, determining who is responsible for your injuries can be difficult.
 While the business owner may be liable, the property owner (if different) may have failed to make necessary repairs to the locks.
 The business owner may have hired a security firm to handle security, and they failed to adequately train their personnel.
 On the other hand, the business owner may have been aware of problems with the security personnel.
 Ultimately, you may need to pursue your claim against multiple parties.
 A Waldorf personal injury lawyer will be able to determine who you need to pursue and help you navigate the process.

 Injured Due to Negligent Security?
 Contact a Waldorf Personal Injury Attorney

 Waldorf personal injury lawyer Thomas E. Pyles has been helping injured people in Maryland get fair compensation for over 25 years.
-If you have been injured on someone else’s property due to negligent security, contact us today at 301-705-5006 to schedule a free consultation.
+We have office locations in Leonardtown and Laurel, If you have been injured on someone else’s property due to negligent security, contact us today at 301-705-5006 to schedule a free consultation.